 Christi, Therapist/Clinical Supervisor

-The art therapy program spans across several of BRC's locations.
+The art therapy program spans across several BRC locations.

 Why did you join BRC?

 My first interaction with BRC was in 2010 as a volunteer.
 I led small group workshops in art-making, and I immediately engaged with the clients and found energy in their creative process.
 The clients I worked with inspired me, and I wanted to do more for them.
 This brief experience as a volunteer also revealed to me the significant difference BRC makes in the lives of New York City’s homeless population.
 After this initial experience as a volunteer, I knew I wanted to work at BRC.
 BRC advocates for the resources that our clients need, and I am privileged to be a part of this.

 What keeps you motivated and engaged in your work with BRC?

 The staff and clients at BRC keep me motivated to continue my work with integrity and compassion.
 We are a passionate team with the same goal.
 But more than anything, we would not be here without the clients we serve.
 Every time I see a client achieve even a small victory, I am reminded of my purpose at BRC.

 What has been the most powerful moment you have experienced at BRC?
 Why was it powerful?